 When making a checklist, many educational therapists also recommend assigning a time limit for each step, particularly if it is a bigger, longer-term project.
-Matt Cruger, PhD, Director of the Child Mind Institute Learning and Development Center, likes to practice breaking down different kinds of homework assignments with kids to get them used to the steps required—and how long they might take.
+Matthew Cruger, PhD, Director of the Child Mind Institute Learning and Development Center, likes to practice breaking down different kinds of homework assignments with kids to get them used to the steps required—and how long they might take.
 He describes recently working with a fifth grader who could think of only two steps required to complete a book report—writing the report and then turning it in.
 The time involved in reading the book slipped his mind.

 Use that planner